Athulmr4/Intelligent-Media-Processing-Pipeline/README.md

 ## What I Would Improve

-With more time, I would add:

-1. **WebSocket notifications** for real-time processing updates instead of polling
-2. **Image thumbnails** generated during processing for dashboard preview
-3. **PostgreSQL migration** with a proper ORM (Prisma/Drizzle)
-4. **BullMQ integration** with Redis for production-grade job processing
-5. **OpenTelemetry tracing** for full request lifecycle observability
-6. **ML-based classifiers** for screenshot/tampering detection (instead of heuristics)
+If I had another weekend to work on this, here's what I'd tackle next:

+1. **WebSockets**: Stop polling for results and just push updates to the client in real-time.
+2. **Thumbnails**: Generate small previews during processing to show on the dashboard.
+3. **Database Upgrade**: Move to PostgreSQL and bring in an ORM like Prisma or Drizzle.
+4. **Pro Job Queue**: Swap my custom queue for Redis + BullMQ.
+5. **Better Tracing**: Add OpenTelemetry so I can trace a request's full lifecycle.
+6. **Real ML**: Replace my heuristic-based screenshot detection with an actual trained classifier.
-7. **S3 storage adapter** with pre-signed upload URLs
+7. **Cloud Storage**: Move file uploads to S3 with pre-signed URLs.
-8. **API authentication** with JWT tokens and API key management
+8. **Auth**: Lock down the API with JWTs and API keys.
-9. **Batch upload** endpoint for processing multiple images
-10. **Webhook callbacks** on processing completion
+9. **Batch Processing**: Allow users to upload a whole folder of images at once.
+10. **Webhooks**: Add support for pinging a webhook URL when a job finishes.

 ---

 ## Assumptions

+A few things I assumed while building this:
-1. Images are uploaded as standard web formats (JPEG, PNG, WebP, BMP)
+1. People are uploading standard web formats (JPEG, PNG, WebP, BMP).
-2. The system runs on a single server (queue is in-memory)
+2. The app is running on a single server for now (hence the in-memory queue).
-3. Indian vehicle number plates follow standard format: `XX 00 XX 0000`
+3. We're only looking at standard Indian vehicle plates (`XX 00 XX 0000`).
-4. SQLite is sufficient for the expected load (< 100 concurrent users)
+4. We won't hit more than 100 concurrent users, making SQLite perfectly fine.
-5. Tesseract.js accuracy is acceptable for a demonstration (not production OCR)
+5. Tesseract.js is acceptable for a tech demo, even though it's not robust enough for a real-world ALPR system.
-6. Analysis thresholds are configurable via environment variables
+6. The analysis thresholds might need tweaking, so they can be changed via environment variables.

 ---

-## User Interface with resulted information
+## User Interface & Results
 <img width="942" height="419" alt="Screenshot 2026-07-20 205843" src="https://github.com/user-attachments/assets/2941fa5f-37c4-4ad7-996f-a7570f7417ae" />
 <img width="933" height="210" alt="image" src="https://github.com/user-attachments/assets/7d9f790c-1bb7-403e-9109-cb1c5feef0fb" />